storyblok/storyblok-react/README.md

 });
 ```

-**Check out the React Bolierplate [here](https://github.com/storyblok/storyblok-react-boilerplate) or read on how to add Storyblok to React in 5 mins [here](https://www.storyblok.com/tp/headless-cms-react)**
+**Check out our React Boilerplate [here](https://github.com/storyblok/storyblok-react-boilerplate), or read on how to add Storyblok to React in 5 mins [here](https://www.storyblok.com/tp/headless-cms-react)**

 ## Next 12 and Next 13 (no RSC)